Discover What an Apprenticeship is: The Best Form of Education in Africa

 The Spirit of Apprenticeship does not die.

 The spirit of apprenticeship, which answers the question “What is an Apprenticeship?”, does not die; it may just slumber.
-Today, many young people are engaged in local apprenticeship activities across African countries.
+Today, many young people are engaged in local apprenticeship programs across Africa.
 There are several activities that young people learn at a young age and grow up with, which turn into lifelong careers.

 Local motor garages